 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-You’re walking across the stage soon to receive your diploma, and now it’s time to journey into the real world.
-Buying a car may be a part of the plan if you are going to live in an area where public transportation isn’t the best way to get around.
-But before you head to the dealership to pick out the perfect ride, do your research and get preapproved for an auto loan so you can shop with confidence.
+Buying your first vehicle can be one of the most expensive purchases you make in the first years of adulthood.
+So before you head to the dealership to pick out the perfect ride, research and get preapproved for an auto loan so you can shop confidently.

 Choose the car that’s right for your lifestyle post-graduation

 The thought of purchasing your own car is exciting.
-However, you must avoid getting sidetracked, or you could choose a vehicle that fits your style but isn’t practical.
+However, you must avoid getting sidetracked by a flashy brand name.
+You could end up with a vehicle that fits your style but isn’t practical.

 Size and add-ons

-How safe is the vehicle you’re considering?
-Request a copy of the vehicle’s Carfax report.
-It includes maintenance records and discloses if the car has been involved in any accidents.
+As a young driver, keeping yourself and your passengers safe should be top-of-mind.
+When shopping used, request a copy of the vehicle history report.
+It includes maintenance records and discloses if the car has been involved in accidents.